rouvinerh/SecJournal/website-security/server-side-template-injection/portswigger-ssti-writeup.md

 ![](../../.gitbook/assets/portswigger-ssti-writeup-image-12.png)

 Converting this to ASCII and submitting that solves the lab.
 I will dive into this exploit...another time.
-WIP!